 In the eyes of auto insurance companies, a younger driver in their 20s still carries a decent amount of risk even if they've aged out of being a teenage driver.
 Insurers will therefore charge a higher car insurance premium for younger drivers to account for the possibility of them getting into accidents or receiving tickets and citations.

 Let’s explore some cheap car insurance companies for 23-year-olds — as well as auto insurance rates from popular companies — and some additional ways to save and discounts.

 Cheapest companies by gender

-Using a profile outlined here, we discovered USAA and State Farm are the cheapest companies for a 23-year-old male.
-USAA will set you back $902 in car insurance cost for a six-month policy or $150 per month.
-If you do not qualify for USAA (you must be a military member or family of one to qualify) State Farm costs an average of $1,158 for a six-month policy — $43 more than USAA per month.
+We discovered GEICO and USAA are the cheapest companies for a 23-year-old male.
+USAA will set you back $1,822 in car insurance cost for an annual or $152 per month.
+If you do not qualify for USAA (you must be a military member or family of one to qualify) GEICO costs an average of $1,970 per year — just $12 more than USAA per month.